eurise-network/technical-reference/policies/code-hosting.rst

 General Rules
 -------------

-Make sure to publish your code in a version control repository,
+Make sure to publish your code in a version control repository.

 -  There are a number of well-known commercial solutions, such as